parisholley/tablespooncss/README.md

 # Behavior

-## Mobile or Desktop Only
+## Phone or Desktop Only

 Currently, I had no need to customize the design based on tablets, so it makes this library very simple.
-All definitions by default apply to the desktop and mobile will fallback to a single column design.
+All definitions by default apply to the desktop and phone will fallback to a single column design.
 HOWEVER, there is nothing stopping you from using media queries on columns and optimizing further on a table, this library will not lock you into a grid.

 ## Fixed, then Fluid